rf/mockti/README.md

 objects and methods for testing code.
 Every proxy is an emitter (as in Ti itself).
 Methods also emit an event `function::name` when invoked.

-This is a continuation of my exploration testing in Titanium.
+This is a continuation of my exploration of testing in Titanium.
 It's a [Zombie.js](http://zombie.labnotes.org/) style approach to the problem; rather than running inside of the emulators and simulating events, we instead just simulate the environment in pure